 General Overseer Alexander Plummer has spent 20+ years in various aspects of ministry.
 He was licensed to preach the Gospel in January 2009 and ordained March 2013.
 Plummer can be found helping where needed & currently serves as Bishop Freeman’s adjutant.
 As Director of Christian Education for United Community Cathedral, he has the opportunity to lead a team of people diving into God’s word, shedding light into dark places.

 General Overseer D. Stevens, Sr. was born February 10, 1979 in Fairfax, VA to Bishop Michael M. and Lady Andrea R. Stevens.
 He accepted his call to ministry in 2005 while serving as a Staff Sergeant in the Marines and was ordained in 2009.
-Elder Stevens moved his family to Columbia, Missouri in 2010 for the express purpose of continuing in service at United Community Cathedral and learning from his spiritual father, Bishop Freeman.
+Elder Stevens moved his family to Columbia, Missouri in 2010 for the express purpose of continuing in service at United Community Cathedral and learning from his spiritual father, Apostle Freeman.
 Currently at United General Overseer Stevens is the first assistant to Bishop R.L.
 Freeman, General Overseer of Minister’s Fellowship and Director of Protocol & Adjutancy.

 Overseer Debra L. Stubbs accepted her calling into ministry under the leadership of Bishop Darrell D. Luther and Evangelist Jennifer May.
 Stubbs was License as a Minister of the Gospel in the Lord’s Church in 2005.
 She was later ordained and elevated to Elder in April, 2008.
 Her objective is to continue to study the Word of God, in order to be able to teach and preach the gospel of our Lord and Savior Jesus Christ.
 Thus in June of 2012, she received her Masters of Biblical Studies from the Brewster Theological Clinic and School of Religion, Inc. in Memphis, TN.
-In 2014 she was elevated to Overseer by Bishop Russell L. Freeman where she continues to strive for spiritual excellence.
+In 2014 she was elevated to Overseer by Apostle Russell L. Freeman where she continues to strive for spiritual excellence.

 Secily is a member of the United Community Cathedral first family and a granddaughter of Bishop Freeman.
 She graduated from the University of Missouri with a degree in Personal Financial Planning.
 As a member of UCC since birth, she’s been involved in the church in several capacities.
 She’s been a member of the choir since 2012 and currently serves as the church secretary.